-“A Royal ***-Kicking” is low-budget and derivative, but the show’s laidback tone and energy to help see it through
+“A Royal A*s-Kicking” is low-budget and derivative, but the show’s laidback tone and energy to help see it through

-This recap of Vagrant Queen Season 1, Episode 1, “A Royal ***-Kicking”, contains spoilers.
+This recap of Vagrant Queen Season 1, Episode 1, “A Royal A*s-Kicking”, contains spoilers.

 Making for a nice Friday night fixture, SyFy’s new comedy-action adventure Vagrant Queen fills a very particular laidback sci-fi niche that’s currently missing from network television.
 It isn’t a bleak socio-political satire like HBO’s Avenue 5 or a spin-off from an established franchise like Star Trek: Picard, though its similarities to Marvel’s Guardians of the Galaxy and, in large part, Star Wars are difficult to avoid.
 But this is bloodier and more foul-mouthed than both those shows, working from source material – the Vault comic book series written by Magdalene Visaggio and illustrated by Jason Smith – that isn’t particularly well known and is just enough of its own thing to not feel like a total knock-off.